paidi/paidi.github.io/_posts/2015-06-29-scotdeeplearn.md

 the relevant words in a document (via the attention mechanism) could be more important than constructing higher-level features.
-There has been a lot of recent work on the problem of computing a feature vector for a document *D* that can then be used to answer queries about the contents of *D* and this seems (to me) to be the most flexible approach so far.
+There has been a lot of recent work on the problem of computing a feature vector for a document *D* that can then be used to answer a query about the contents of *D*x and this seems (to me) to be the most flexible approach so far.
 Paper <a href="here http://arxiv.org/abs/1506.03340">here</a>